Horror comics: Japan

 Following the birth and the weekly magazines, and a new style known as both kyōfu (恐怖) and kowai (怖い) manga (terror and scary respectively) began appearing that attracted a younger audience than Kaidan (怪談) and Oru kaidan (オール怪談) which appealed to teenagers.
 These included long series such as Hakaba Kitarō by Shigeru Mizuki where characters from Japanese folklore coexist with the themes from teenage manga from the period.
 The popularity of these stories led to similarly styled anime series Humanoid Monster Bem (1968).
-Throughou the 1960s and 1970s, different publishers continued horror titles in mainstream magazines, without devoting specific publication to them, with titles like Devilman (1972).
+Throughout the 1960s and 1970s, different publishers continued horror titles in mainstream magazines, without devoting specific publication to them, with titles like Devilman (1972).
 Smaller publishers released Hibari Hit series allowed their authors to complete freedom, in which Hideshi Hino got his start.
 The influence of these smaller published was felt in late 1980s published magazines such as Halloween published from 1986-1995, Suspiria (1987-2012), and the 1990s with Horror M. As it had in the 1960s and 1970s, the genre returned in magazines aimed at women with young women, with some authors such as Hino and Jiro returning along with newcomers like Narumi Kakinouchi and Kanako Inuki.

 In the 21st century, series based around zombies and the undead appeared with titles like Highschool of the Dead and Junji Itos Gyo.